 Our business is focused on land development and single-family and multi-family homebuilding in the markets in which we operate.
 Our assets consist primarily of land and housing inventory and investments in unconsolidated entities.
-Our total assets as at December 31, 2012 were valued at approximately \$2.8 billion.
+Our total assets as at December 31, 2013 were valued at approximately \$3.3 billion.

-We classify our assets into three categories: land held for development; land under development; and housing inventory.
+We classify our land and housing inventory into three categories: land held for development; land under development; and housing inventory.
 Costs attributable to land held for development include costs of acquiring land as well as planning and entitlement costs and major infrastructure costs to service the land within a community.
 These costs are not directly related to saleable lots.
 Once development of a phase begins, the associated costs with that phase are transferred from land held for development to land under development, which includes all underlying costs that are attributable to the phase of saleable lots, including costs of the underlying land, roads, parks, and sewers.
 Included in housing inventory is associated land as well as construction costs.

-As of December 31, 2012, we controlled 104,359 lots.
+As of December 31, 2013, we controlled 110,817 lots.
 Controlled lots include those we directly own and our share of those owned by unconsolidated entities.
 Our controlled lots provide a strong foundation for our future lot sales and homebuilding business as well as visibility on our future cash flow.
-The number of building lots and acre parcels we controlled in each of our primary markets as of December 31, 2012 is as follows:
+The number of building lots and acre parcels we controlled in each of our primary markets as of December 31, 2013 is as follows: